 Use loyalty cards on purchases and consider getting a cashback credit card that allows you to earn a percentage of what you spend as a credit on your bill.
 Use this when you can for everyday spending to get the most out of using a cashback card.
 But be sure to pay off the balance in full each month.
 Spending responsibly with a credit card can also help improve your credit score, which is important when applying for a mortgage.

-Increasing your income by taking on extra hours at work, freelancing in your spare time or even just selling things you no longer need can be an effective way to boost savings.
+If possible, look for ways to increase your income.
+This could be through overtime, a part-time job, freelancing, or selling items you no longer need.
 However, keep in mind that you may be required to submit a self-assessment tax return and pay tax on the extra money you've made.

 How to Save for a Deposit While Renting